FaizalKarim280280/SMAI-Monsoon-2023/README.md

 ### Assignment 1: KNN and Decision Trees
 1. Exploratory Data Analysis on the dataset.
-2. Implementing KNN from scratch followed with testing and hyperparamter tuning.
+2. Implementing KNN from scratch followed by testing and hyperparamter tuning.
 3. Implementing Decistion Trees from scratch for multiclass and multilabel classification.

 ### Assignment 2: PCA, GMMs and Hierarchical Clustering